Posted on October 19, 2015 by KC Gonzalez

 “Sarbanes-Oxley requires auditing and other committee members to be independent,” said Ye, whose research focuses on corporate governance and internal controls.
 “In reality, they may not be.”

-Following up on past research that explored board of directors relationships, Ye’s work examined the director nomination process employed by board of directors nominating committees based on 20 in-depth interviews of U.S. public company nominating committee members.
+Following up on past research that explored board of directors relationships, Ye’s work examined the director nomination process employed by the board of directors nominating committees based on 20 in-depth interviews of U.S. public company nominating committee members.

 “The interview process was so important,” said Ye.
 “Interview-based research provides us with a ‘black box’ of information that is not typically found in research studies.”